 What is Child Sexual Abuse?

 Child sexual abuse (CSA) is the overarching term for a huge, complicated, personally and socially damaging issue.
 At the crux of child sexual abuse is the sexual use of a child by someone with more power.
 It is the use of a child to satisfy the offender’s own needs for power or sex, disregarding the child’s needs and sending a message that the child’s wishes about his or her own body are unimportant.
-1 in 4 girls and 1 in 6 boys are sexually abuse by the time they are 18 years old.
+1 in 4 girls and 1 in 6 boys are sexually abused by the time they are 18 years old.

 The vast majority of child sexual abuse happens in situations where the child trusts and/or is dependent upon the offender.
 Over 85% of children know their abusers.
 Most sexual offenders cultivate some level of trust with the child to assure that they will comply and not tell.
 The culture of silence and fear around child sexual abuse, combined with the typical responses to trauma and the fact that a child would also have to talk about sex to talk about CSA, leaves the issue rarely addressed within families, our communities and the broader culture.